AbhishekJunnarkar/Java-8-Lambda-Expressions/README.md

 # LambdaStreamNumericia
-Lambda and Streams examples on Numeric sequences
+Lambda and Streams examples on Numeric sequences and String Sequences

 ## Numeric sequences
 * addNumericsusingPredefinedFunctionAddOfIntegerClass(numbers);